Dynamic Structural Operational Semantics: Modular Structural Operational Semantics

 \begin{notation} For a composed morphism $\alpha$ of a product category obtained using the label transformer we may denote the get operation using the dot-notation (well established in object-oriented languages) to refer to the respective component morphism; i.e., $\alpha.i$ for $\getcat(\alpha,i)$, with $i$ being one of the indexes used to construct the product category.
 Since $\alpha.i$ is a morphism in a basic label category, we may also refer to its source and target objects (when relevant, like in the case of discrete or pairs categories) as $\source{\alpha.i}$ respectively $\target{\alpha.i}$. \end{notation}

 Now we proceed to define how operational rules look like in this setting.

-\begin{definition}[program terms] Consider a set of (meta-)variables \metaVariables.
-A \emph{multi-sorted signature} $\Sigma$ is a set of function symbols, together with an \emph{arity} mapping $\arity{}$ that assigns a natural number to each function symbol, and a family of \emph{sorts} $S_{i}$.
+\begin{definition}[program terms] A \emph{multi-sorted signature} $\Sigma$ is a set of function symbols, together with an \emph{arity} mapping $\arity{}$ that assigns a natural number to each function symbol, and a family of \emph{sorts} $S_{i}$.
 Each function symbol has a sort definition which specifies what sorts correspond to its inputs and output.
 A function of arity zero is called a \emph{constant}.
+The set of \emph{terms} over a signature $\Sigma$ and a set \metaVariables\ of sorted meta-variables is denoted $\sortedterms{}{\Sigma,\metaVariables}$ and is defined as follows (we often omit the set \metaVariables\ for readability) : \begin{itemize} \item any meta-variable is a term; \item a function application $f(t_{1},\dots,t_{\arity{f}})$ for some function symbol $f$ and set of terms $t_{1},\dots,t_{\arity{f}}$, of the right sort, is a term. \end{itemize} \end{definition}